jeandrek/do-it/README.md

 * No Garbage Collection
 * The compiler can only compile to 32-bit x86 AT&T Assembly
   (It shouldn't be hard to adapt it to 64-bit, but I just use `gcc`'s `-m32` switch)
 * No type checking!!
-Bad programs will probably crash or produce nonsense results!
+(The only type is a machine word.)
 * Probably unstable and buggy, not a mature project
 * Language not standardized
 * Imperative programs can get bugs that declarative programs are immune to